SEESolutions-it/DpdlEngine/README.md

 println(s)
 ```

-With the Dpdl API functions all java libraries defined in class definition configuration file can be accessed.
+In this way java libraries defined in class definition configuration file (./DpdlLibs/libs/classes.txt) can be accessed.
-The default configuration includes Java 5 Platform API (1.5), and bluecove Bluetooth JSR-82
+The default configuration includes Java 5 Platform API (1.5), and bluecove Bluetooth JSR-82.

+The default configuration can be extended or updated to resolve additional java APIs (editing of class definition configuration file)

 #### Dpdl API access documentation (default configuration)